What to Know Before Filing a Rule to Show Cause

 - Be Specific With Your Allegations.
 In order for a court to find the opposing party in contempt of a previous court order, you must allege that the opposing party violated a specific provision of the order.
 While this may sound obvious, I have seen several cases where a petitioning party makes an allegation that is not specific to a provision in the previous order, or does not even allege a violation of the order.
 In these circumstances, based on long-standing Virginia case law, a court cannot make a finding of contempt—and the cause of action can and most likely will be dismissed.

 - Request Payment of Your Attorney’s Fees.
 Where the court finds one party in violation of a previous order, that court is very likely to order the violating party to pay some or all of the attorney’s fees and costs of the other party.
 In fact, many Marital Settlement Agreements (MSAs) provide that any party who breaches the MSA will be responsible for any attorney’s fees and costs the non-breaching party might incur in enforcing the MSA in court.
 Whether your case involves such an MSA or not, make sure to request payment of your attorney’s fees and costs by the party who is violating the previous court order.

 If you are pursuing or defending against a Rule to Show Cause, be sure to consult with an experienced family law attorney in your jurisdiction.
-From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the family lawyers at Livesay & Myers, P.C. represent clients throughout Northern Virginia.
+Livesay & Myers, P.C. has a team of experienced family lawyers across offices in Fairfax, Arlington, Leesburg, Manassas, and Fredericksburg, representing clients across Northern Virginia.
 Contact us to schedule a consultation today.